chililinux/build-package-void/README.md

-# chili-pkgbuild-template
+# build-package-void

-Template for Chili Linux packages
+Package Generator for VoidLinux